ctrlplusb/react-injectables/README.md

   1. Wrap your application with our `Provider`.
   2. Create a pair of `Injectable` and `Injector` higher order components using our `prepInjection()` function.
-  3. Wrap the component you would like to be injectable with the `Injectable` higher order component.
+  3. Wrap the component you would like to be recieve content with the `Injectable` higher order component.
 For example: `const InjectableHeader = Injectable(Header)`
-  4. Wrap a component you would like to be able to inject content with the `Injector` higher order component.
+  4. Wrap a component you would like to produce content with the `Injector` higher order component.
 This is also the point in which you declare the content to be injected.
 For example: `const InjectorProductPage = Injector(<div>I will be injected</div>)(ProductPage)`

 ### Full Tutorial